BleuBleu/FamiStudio/Docs/docs/soundengine.md

 * **Internally**: which means modifying the famistudio_xxx assembly file directly.
 This is the simplest way for small projects.
 * **Externally**: which means that all the configuration is done through defines provided from outside of the famistudio_xxx assembly file, without modifying it.
 This is the recommended way of using the engine when the code file is shared across multiple projects.
 This is how the NSF and ROM exported, as well as the demo project uses it, as they all points to the same engine file, but use different settings.
 To enable this mode, simply define FAMISTUDIO_CFG_EXTERNAL=1 and you will be in charge of providing all the configuration.

-There are four main things to configure in the engine:
+There are five main things to configure in the engine:

 1. Segments (ZP/RAM/PRG)
 2. Audio expansion
 3. Global engine parameters
 4. Supported features
+5. Per-project export options (In app)

 Note that unless specified, the engine uses `if` and not `ifdef` for all boolean values so you need to define these to non-zero values.
 Undefined values will be assumed to be zero.